artakhak/IoC.Configuration/docs/sample-configuration-file/index.rst

         <!--
-        If settingsRequestor element is used, the type in type attribute should specify a type that implements SharedServices.ISettingsRequestor.
+        If settingsRequestor element is used, the type in type attribute should specify a type that implements IoC.Configuration.ISettingsRequestor.
         The implementation specifies a collection of required settings that should be present in settings element.
         Note, the type specified in type attribute is fully integrated into a dependency